Stowed Safely, to Shooting Freely

 To be clear, the F1 functions beautifully as a neck strap, but it’s much more versatile than that.

-Quickly lengthen the F1 to use as a cross-body/sling strap, or loop the webbing through the D-rings for a wrist strap in a pinch — all without carrying (thus remembering to carry) extra stuff.
+Quickly lengthen the F1 to use as a cross-body/sling strap, or loop the webbing through the D-rings to make a wrist strap — all without carrying (or remembering to carry) extra stuff.

 Light, Strong & Built Tough in USA